nguyen8amk1/My_Own_Philosophy_of_Everything/toolbox/Programming_Workflow.md

     registers releated things??
     format the code: wrap the code in visual then =

+    when in neotree:
+        show hidden files: shift h

 ## TERMINAL EMULATOR:
     currently still using the standard Gnome